President accuses Obama of wiretapping Trump Tower during campaign

 Schumer responded on the social network: "Happily talk re: my contact w Mr. Putin & his associates, took place in '03 in full view of press & public under oath.
 Would you & your team?"

 On Feb.
-13, National Security Adviser Michael Flynn resigned just after the Washington Post first reported that the Justice Department had informed the White House that Flynn could be subject to blackmail.
+13, National Security Adviser Michael Flynn resigned shortly after The Washington Post first reported that the Justice Department had informed the White House that Flynn might be subject to blackmail by Moscow.